-Iowa governor Branstad is Trump's pick as China ambassador: Bloomberg
+China calls Iowa governor Branstad 'old friend' after report of ambassador pick

 Branstad called Chinese President Xi Jinping a "long-time friend" when Xi visited Iowa in 2012.

-(Reporting by Sangameswaran S in Bengaluru; Editing by Robert Birsel)
+(Reporting by Sangameswaran S in BENGALURU, Christian Shepherd in BEIJING; Editing by Robert Birsel)

+JAKARTA The death toll from a magnitude 6.5 earthquake that struck Indonesia's Aceh province on Wednesday has risen to 93, the provincial government said.

+BRUSSELS Uncertainty in Moscow and Kiev about what policies U.S. President-elect Donald Trump will adopt means there is little prospect of making much progress in implementing the Minsk ceasefire accord on Ukraine, Germany's foreign minister said.